andrewshrout/imdb-etl/README.md

 # TODO:
 General
+1. seperate plot and title out to make movie_info a imdb_fact table for better star schema adherence
-1. Bashscript to run scraper and move file to cleaner
+2. Bashscript to run scraper and move file to cleaner
-2. Schedule a cronjob to do this at a regular interval
+3. Schedule a cronjob to do this at a regular interval
-3. Migrate to AWS
+4. Migrate to AWS
-4. Institute a manager like Airflow
+5. Institute a manager like Airflow

 Scraper
 1. Fix list output